Deuteragonist. The second guy. No, not the Sidekick

 - Reki from Haibane Renmei.
 Initially she serves as a mentor to protagonist Rakka, but it soon becomes clear she has a whole story of her own.

 - Starting from the Advance Generation series onward, Pokémon isn't just about Ash Ketchum anymore.
 His female companions (May during the aforementioned AG saga, and later Dawn) also get their focus by having a quest running concurrently with Ash's.
+Dawn is notable for being mentioned in Japanese title scroll(a brief summary of the gist of the show shown at the begining of ever intro) as a main character alongside Ash, something that neither May nor the female companions after her(obviously she was removed when she stopped being a regular) got.

 - In Pokémon Special, Sapphire in the RS chapter, White in the BW.
 In the Sinnoh-based chapters, it's a little hard to say who among Dia, Pearl, and Platinum have this role seeing how the focus is on all of them near equally.